So, you wanna play some Warframe on your Chromebook.

 Click “INSTALL,” and let it do its thing.

 That’s it.
-When it’s done installing, you sister you can launch the game and play Warframe on your Chromebook!
+When it’s done installing, you can launch the game and play Warframe on your Chromebook!
 But first, I suggest optimizing the game for best performance so you can get those frags with some decent FPS.

 - Turn VSync OFF